 Essential Tools for a Small Business

 Starting your own business has never been easier with today’s technologies.
 The new software allows small business to cover the essentials, without a huge team required to manage all the details.
-We’ve highlighted a few key tools every entrepreneur should be familiar with.
+We’ve highlighted a few essential tools every entrepreneur should be familiar with.

 Customer Relationship Management (CRM):